Jugendhackt/tokyo-metro-data/README.md

 # Tokyo Metro Data

-Data detailing Tokyo's Metro network, derived from the line plan and signs.
+Data detailing Tokyo's Metro network, derived from the line plan and signs as well as tokyometro.jp.

 You can help by improving it!